Skip to content

 Drawing icon

-Plant photo on a uniform background.
-Example: a flower placed on a leaf (with or without color), all photographed.
+Photo of a plant on a solid background.
+Example: a flower placed on a sheet (with or without color), the whole thing photographed.

 Uniform background icon